 Story of Mount Uhud and Muslim Archers

 During their Hajj and Umrah, Muslims from all over the world visit the Uhud Mountain in Madinah.
 This Mountain holds a significant place in the Islamic historical and religious contexts.
 It is the Mount on which the Muslim archers had to fight a Battle of Uhud against the enemies.
 The Holy Prophet (SAW) ordered the fellow Archers not to leave the Mount unless he told them to do so.
 But the Muslims didn’t obey his order and left the Mountain.

 This Islamic event of Battle Uhud implies the significance of Archery in Islam.

 Archery and its Features

 Archery is the practice of throwing arrows by using a bow.
-The word Archery comes from the word Arcus that means bow or arch.
-The person who learns and practices archery is called as an Archer.
+The word Archery comes from the word Arcus which means bow or arch.
+The person who learns and practices the archery is called an Archer.
 The Archery Expert who is very fond of this activity is called a toxophilite – ‘lover of the bow’.

 Archery and its History

 The origin of this sport dates back to the time of the Stone Age- 20,000 BC when the earliest man used to play with sticks and arrows made with Bamboo.
 The ancient Egyptians used Arrows and Bows frequently in Hunting and Warfare around 3,000 BC.